The Kyambura Gorge – BBC called it “the Lost Valley.”

 The Kyambura Gorge, pronounced Chambura, is a gigantic gash or chasm amid the Savannah.
-Most tourists bypass it.
-Only the venturesome traveler descends one-hundred meters down into the underground forest called the “Valley of the Apes.”
+Most tourists bypass it, and only the venturesome traveler descends one-hundred meters down into the underground forest called the “Valley of the Apes.”

-The Gorge came into being when nature created the western portion (Albertine Rift) of the East African Rift Valley.
+When nature created the western portion (Albertine Rift) of the East African Rift Valley, the Gorge came into being.
 The area that is today Queen Elizabeth Park was created by violent subterranean forces that tore apart the earth’s crust.

 Today, you will see an enormous gash in the Savannah that is eleven kilometers long, a kilometer across at its widest point, and is one hundred meters deep.

 The Kyambura Gorge in Queen Elizabeth Park gives you a glimpse into another, almost prehistoric world.
 BBC called it a lost valley where surprising natural wonders await you.
 A must-do and see off-the-beaten tourist spot for the primate enthusiast, photographer, birder, conservationist, and hiker.